 Because that every Iron included in the set has an uptight loft, expect some awesome distance without a lot of shuffling.
-Means distance is general, no matter which number of irons you use.
+Means distance in general, no matter which the number of irons you use.

 Probably one of those top-notch choices anyone with money would love to make!

 - Huge sweet spot.

 - Minimal Vibration.

 - 54 PW may not work out for some.

 Just in case you’re looking for something that offers extreme forgiveness paired with advanced technologies that can improve your game as a high handicapper, this one might be something of your interest.
 But make sure you’ve a lot of money in your pockets, because it’s TaylorMade dude.
 High prices seem pretty natural when mentioned with such brands.
 Don’t you think?